-School Bus Transportation: The school provides bus service between home and school for an extra fee to areas where there is sufficient demand.
-Please contact Andy Fansler at 721-0540 x1004 or email@example.com.
+School Bus Transportation: The school typically provides bus service between home and school for an extra fee to areas where there is sufficient demand.
+Due to COVID-19, Summit will not be providing bus service for the 2021-2022 school year.
+Please contact Andy Fansler at 721-0540 x1004 or firstname.lastname@example.org with questions.

 Sports Transportation: Upper School students who participate in after school sports pay a Transportation Fee of $100 per season (fall, winter, spring).

 The school is able to offer assistance to students with demonstrated financial need, as determined by The School and Student Service (SSS) for Financial Aid, a service of the National Association of Independent Schools (NAIS).
 A family seeking financial aid should make it known at the start of the admissions process.

 The financial aid application process will be explained during the Parent Visit.
 You may find the Parents' Financial Statement online.
 The SSS system opens on November 1 for the following school year.